-Dedicated to honoring Mecklenberg County Veterans who fought in World War I, American Legion Memorial Stadium is a historic landmark.
-Its reconstruction focused on preserving its features while enhancing visitor experience.
+Dedicated to honoring Mecklenberg County Veterans who fought in World War I, American Legion Memorial Stadium is a historic landmark and its renovation focused on preserving its features while enhancing the visitor experience.

-The stadium also features competition support facilities which include a new video board, training room, referee room, and locker rooms.
-Additional upgraded amenities include the press box, restrooms, and concessions.
-Separations between these support structures create unique sightlines into – and out of – the venue, connecting the historic 10,500-capacity venue to the community.
+Support buildings were also added, including restrooms, a press box, and four new concession buildings.
+Two of the new concession stands include full-service kitchens outfitted with gas-fired foodservice equipment and walk-in coolers.
+Separations between these support structures create unique sightlines into — and out of — the venue, connecting the historic 10,500-capacity venue to the community.

 An extensive public art program honors World War I veterans and also is visible from the inside and outside of the venue.
 The memorial, designed by artists Simon Donovan and Ben Olmstead, incorporates large-scale, symbolic sculptural relief walls depicting icons and heroes of the war.
 A simple, elegant sculptural relief of the American flag complements the imagery of soldiers.